 Hallowe’en is just around the corner, and if you’re like us, you want to snuggle up with a good scary movie and some sweets (ankh-cookies anyone?) in honour of this favourite Fall holiday.
-We have a film recommendation for those of you Egyptophiles, who prefer mummies and Egyptian deities over witches and vampires.
+The Nile Scribes have a film recommendation for those of you Egyptophiles who prefer mummies and Egyptian deities over witches and vampires.
 But be warned!
 These Egyptian gods are a little more blood-curdling than we’re used to!
 If you’re looking for a creepy and spooktacular Egypt-themed film to watch this weekend, let us introduce you to The Pyramid (December 5, 2014).

 What is the Premise?

 The Pyramid is a partially found-footage horror film set in Egypt during 2013 (supposedly shortly after the removal of President Mohamed Morsi).
 A team of American archaeologists, including a father-daughter duo played by Denis O’Hare and Ashley Hinshaw, have discovered a new pyramid in Egypt.
 Their aim had been to rediscover the “lost pyramid of Akhenaten,” apparently described in some ‘ancient texts’.
 The team was ultimately rewarded with the discovery of a complete and unique three-sided pyramid (or tetrahedron) long buried in the sands.
 The pyramid, in true horror form, turns out to conceal a labyrinth, from which our intrepid archaeologists seek to escape for the remainder of the film.
 The film makes use of some typical horror film tactics: jump scares, chases by unseen and unnerving assailants (in this case, sphinxes), found-footage, poor lighting, and unexpected gruesome deaths, all on top of the typical labyrinth tropes: chambers filling with sand, collapsing floors, hidden passageways, and corridors that lead you back to where you started.